reflectoring/reflectoring.github.io/_posts/2020-10-07-hibernate-search.md

 `Analyze.NO` or we can apply a `normalizer`.
 Hibernate will then treat this field as `keyword`.

 The 'lowercase' normalizer
-that I have used here will be applied both at the time of indexing and searching.
-So, both 'MOVIE' or 'movie' value will be a match.
+that we have used here will be applied both at the time of indexing and searching.
+So, both 'MOVIE' or 'movie' will be a match.

-Normalizer can apply one or more filters on the input.
-In the above example, I have only added the lowercase filter using `LowerCaseFilterFactory` but if required we can also add multiple filters such as `StopFilterFactory` which removes common English [stop words](https://en.wikipedia.org/wiki/Stop_word), or `SnowballPorterFilterFactory` which performs stemming on the word
+`@Normalizer` can apply one or more filters on the input.
+In the above example, we have only added the lowercase filter using `LowerCaseFilterFactory` but if required we can also add multiple filters such as `StopFilterFactory` which removes common English [stop words](https://en.wikipedia.org/wiki/Stop_word), or `SnowballPorterFilterFactory` which performs stemming on the word
 (Stemming is a process of converting a given word to its base word.
-E.g., 'Refactoring' get converted to 'Refactor').
+E.g., 'Refactoring' gets converted to 'Refactor').

-You can find a full list of other available filters in [Apache Solr doc](https://cwiki.apache.org/confluence/display/solr/AnalyzersTokenizersTokenFilters#AnalyzersTokenizersTokenFilters-TokenFilterFactories#).
+You can find a full list of other available filters in the [Apache Solr docs](https://cwiki.apache.org/confluence/display/solr/AnalyzersTokenizersTokenFilters#AnalyzersTokenizersTokenFilters-TokenFilterFactories#).

 ### `@SortableField`
 ```java